Vonage/vivid-3/libs/components/src/lib/side-drawer/README.md

 </vwc-tab-panel>
 </vwc-tabs>

 ## Slots

 ### Default

-The default slot sets assigned nodes to the side drawer itself.
+Use the `default` slot to add content to the side drawer itself.

 ```html preview full 150px
 <vwc-side-drawer open>